ChristianKienle/minipress/docs/pages/plugins-and-themes/index.md

 You can use hooks to hook into almost every aspect of *miniPress*.
 Hooks are called by *miniPress* – you only have to register for all the hooks you want and wait to be called.
 Just like at the doctors office.
 Sit still.
 Don't say a word.

 #### `beforeRun`
+- Hook Type: `AsyncSeriesHook`
+- Arguments: *none*

+This hook is called right at the start the `run(…)`–method.
+Almost every CLI-command will end up calling `run(…)` at the start.

 #### `chainWebpack`
+- Hook Type: `AsyncSeriesHook`
+- Arguments:
+  - `chain`: An instance of [webpack-chain.Config](https://github.com/neutrinojs/webpack-chain)
+  - `type`: Either `server` or `client`

+Called right before a webpack config is requested.
+This allows you to modify to webpack chain before it is used to create the actual config object.

 #### `getWebpackConfig`
+- Hook Type: `AsyncSeriesHook`
+- Arguments:
+  - `chain`: An instance of [webpack-chain.Config](https://github.com/neutrinojs/webpack-chain)
+  - `type`: Either `server` or `client`

+Called in order to get a webpack configuration.

 #### `getHead`
+- Hook Type: `AsyncSeriesHook`
+- Arguments:
+  - `head`: An instance of `@minipress/head-element`.
+  - `page`: A page object.

+Called during the render process (see `src/vue-renderer` for details).
+This is called multiple times – at least once for each page.
+Every time a page is rendered – at some point we need to create the `<head>`-element.
+This hook allows you to modify the head of each page.

 #### `configureSiteData`
+- Hook Type: `AsyncSeriesHook`
+- Arguments:
+  - `siteData`: In the beginning this is just `{}`.
+Then each hook can mutate this object in order to add more site specfic data.

+#### `emitSiteData`
+- Hook Type: `AsyncSeriesHook`
+- Arguments:
+  - `siteData`: The site data (type `object`) that needs to be emitted.

 #### `emitPages`
 #### `emitRoutes`